Housing market pick-up belies broader weakness

-LONDON Property market showed signs of a small bounce-back in April, with Bank of England data showing mortgage approvals rising to their highest since January, but broader lending figures suggested the overall economy remained weak.
+LONDON Britain's property market showed signs of a small bounce-back in April, with Bank of England data showing mortgage approvals rising to their highest since January, but broader lending figures suggested the overall economy remained weak.

 Britain's economy is struggling to emerge from its second recession since the financial crisis with confidence hurt by the turmoil in the euro zone, and BoE policymaker Paul Fisher warned on Wednesday that it was impossible to rule out a break-up of the currency bloc.